cberkom/twenty-crm-mcp-server/README.md

 "Remove the link between task and company"
 ```

-**Track Activities:**
+**Track Timeline Activities:**
 ```
-"Log a call with TechCo about the new proposal" "Create a meeting activity for next Tuesday with Acme Corp" "Show all email activities with Sarah Johnson"
-"Update the call activity with meeting notes"
+"Create a timeline activity for a call with TechCo" "Log a meeting event for next Tuesday with Acme Corp" "Show all timeline activities for Sarah Johnson" "Update the timeline activity with meeting notes"
 ```

 **Manage Favorites:**